jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Bucket-Operations/GetBucketReferer.md

 |AllowNull|Assign request access whether allows referer field is null. <br>Effective value: TRUE (maybe null), FALSE(cannot be null)<br>Type: Enumerated character string

 Detail Analysis:
-1. If Bucket does not exist, return 404 error.
+1.If Bucket does not exist, return 404 error.
 Error code: NoSuchBucket.

-2. Only the owner of Bucket can view Referer configuration information of Bucket, or return 403 Forbidden Error, error code: AccessDenied.
+2.Only the owner of Bucket can view Referer configuration information of Bucket, or return 403 Forbidden Error, error code: AccessDenied.

-3. If Bucket is not subject to the Referer relevant configuration, OSS will return the default AllowNull Value and a Null Value.
+3.If Bucket is not subject to the Referer relevant configuration, OSS will return the default AllowNull Value and a Null Value.

 **Request Example**
 ```